volt-software/Ichor/README.md

 Feel free to make issues/pull requests and I'm sometimes online on Discord: https://discord.gg/r9BtesB

-Business inquiries can be sent to michael@volt-softare.nl
+Business inquiries can be sent to michael AT volt-software.nl

 # FAQ